-Before it hits version 1 (and even after), open source software runs the risk of changing without much warning.
-For the first version of Cisco’s technical training platform, we worked through several data adapter rewrites from a very young Ember.js (version 0.9!) framework.
+Before hitting version 1 (and even after), open source software runs the risk of changing without much warning.
+For the first version of Cisco’s technical training platform, we worked through several data adapter rewrites in the early days of Ember.js (version 0.9!)

 Having the opportunity to build something again is a developer’s dream come true, but the promise of getting it right often leads to bloat and overengineering.

 In addition, all of the formal and undocumented features of the first system tend to creep back in as requirements of the second.
-So, you often end up just rebuilding the first again.
+You often end up just rebuilding the first again.

-Articles looking at the strategy of software continue to highlight the same thing: Technology outcomes are a series of decisions and tradeoffs.
-Our foes — scope creep and overengineering — are derived from that tree of decisions.
+Articles looking at the strategy behind software continue to highlight the same thing: Technology outcomes are a series of choices and tradeoffs.
+Our foes — scope creep and overengineering — pop out from that tree of decisions.

 It’s easy to fall for a new framework, or mirror the technology stack a big tech company uses, or build features to cover unrealistic revenue projections.
 Time and again, we’ve seen those decisions lead to lost time, inflexibility, technical debt, and a host of other issues.